About Luminary — Luminary Evaluation

 Following her family’s 2015 move to Maine, Abby utilized her expertise and continued passion for supporting quality public education as the sole proprietor of ADK Consulting.
 Clients included the Community Day Charter School network, Schoolworks LLC, The Achievement Network, Martin Luther King Charter School of Excellence, and Luminary Evaluation Group.
 She also served as Senior Consultant and Director of Talent Acquisition for Civitas Strategies, a management consultancy, where she successfully spearheaded nationwide executive searches for multiple nonprofits and played an instrumental role in the development and codification of the firm’s keystone strategic planning process.
 After taking a Covid-era pause to focus on her children’s education, Abby is thrilled to return to the field of nonprofit management consulting!

 Abby currently lives in Brunswick, Maine, a town of 22,000 residents, with her husband and two sons.
-In 2021 Abby was elected to the Brunswick Town Council, and currently serves as Chair.
-In this role, Abby continues her work as a leader in public service, regularly partnering with state, regional, and local nonprofits, including the United Way of Midcoast Maine, the Immigrant Resource Center of Maine, Brunswick Public Schools, Midcoast Hospital Community Health, Tedford Housing, and The Gathering Place to improve the quality of life for all residents.
-She co-founded the town’s Affordable Housing Committee and $1M Housing Support Fund, and has played an integral role in the town’s growing efforts to provide support services for both the unhoused and asylum seekers relocating to midcoast Maine.
+From 2021-2024, Abby represented District 3 on the Brunswick Town Council, including serving as both Vice-Chair and Chair.
+In this role, she founded the town’s Affordable Housing Committee and $1M Housing Support Fund, and has played an integral role in the town’s growing efforts to provide support services for both the unhoused and asylum seekers relocating to midcoast Maine.
+Post-Council, Abby continues her public service to the Community, serving as a citizen representative on both the town’s Social Services Funding and Housing committees.
 Abby holds a Bachelor of Arts from Skidmore College and Master’s Degrees from Harvard University and Xavier University of Louisiana.